 18 “There is no judgment against anyone who believes in him.
 But anyone who does not believe in him has already been judged for not believing in God’s one and only Son.
 19 And the judgment is based on this fact: God’s light came into the world, but people loved the darkness more than the light, for their actions were evil.
 20 All who do evil hate the light and refuse to go near it for fear their sins will be exposed.
 21 But those who do what is right come to the light so others can see that they are doing what God wants.[h]”

 So we know that we do not need to follow the law to be saved… to find salvation.
-Salvation comes through Jesus Christ alone by grace, through faith and not by works.
-So Christ now holds in our place the judgment and condemnation for our failures to properly follow the law.
+Salvation comes through Yeshua alone by grace, through faith and not by works.
+So Yeshua now holds in our place the judgment and condemnation for our failures to properly follow the law.
 He has paid the price on our behalf.

-To learn more about why Jesus came to live among us, died, was buried and rose again… please read our teaching about The Message of The Cross.
+To learn more about why Yeshua came to live among us, died, was buried and rose again… please read our teaching about The Message of The Cross.

-So why then are we still commanded to follow the law?
 We follow the law not to achieve salvation, but because we are saved!
 We follow the law because God commanded it and because it was His instruction for how to love God and love one another.
 We follow the law to show God we love Him.
 The law is not then cancelled or no longer valid, but rather it serves us still as God’s guide and instruction for our lives.
+We do well to study carefully and ask God’s help to guide us in understanding what elements of the law have been fulfilled in Yeshua’s death and resurrection and which have not.
 The entire Bible is relevant and applicable to our lives today as we seek to know, love, and serve God.

 To learn more: